Subhra264/psbt_poc/README.md

-Hello, I am Subhradeep Chakraborty, a Summer Of Bitcoin mentee working on the implementation of psbtv2 in rust-bitcoin as well as the rust-miniscript and mentored by @sanket1729.

-## Approach 1: Implementation of Psbtv2 & Breaking Changes

-### Context
+## Context
 - [Tracking PSBT refactoring & PSBTv2 Epic](https://github.com/rust-bitcoin/rust-bitcoin/issues/1115)
 - [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki)
 - [BIP 370](https://github.com/bitcoin/bips/blob/master/bip-0370.mediawiki)

+## Approach 1: Implementation of Psbtv2 & Breaking Changes

 ### PartiallySignedTransactionInner

-The following approach replaces the `PartiallySignedTransaction` with `PartiallySignedTransactionInner` where all the version specific fields are made `Option`.
-It comes with the flexibility to create both the Psbtv0 and Psbtv2 and do conversion between them.
-This is a big breaking change and requires existing implementations to be changed so to support the new psbtv2 standard.
+The following approach replaces the `PartiallySignedTransaction` with `PartiallySignedTransactionInner` where all the version-specific fields are made `Option`.
+It comes with the flexibility to create both the Psbtv0 and Psbtv2 and convert between them.
+This involves breaking changes and requires existing implementations to be changed to support the new psbtv2 standard.

-It assumes [this PR regarding the Psbt Version](https://github.com/rust-bitcoin/rust-bitcoin/pull/1218) to be marged and all the following changes are proposed on top of this PR.
+It assumes [this PR regarding the Psbt Version](https://github.com/rust-bitcoin/rust-bitcoin/pull/1218) to be merged and all the following changes are proposed on top of this PR.

 ```rust
 // PartiallySignedTrasanction --> PartiallySignedTransactionInner